 Round 2: Group Fly (Pen and Paper test)

 The bonus part was based on Spiral traversal of the tree.
 So we had to output all the inner layers in an anti-clockwise order as well.
 I didn’t attempt this part as only 5-10 minutes were left and decided to revise my other answers.
 Fortunately I found a mistake as well.
+I also made sure to include comments in my written code during this time.

 The short questions were easy but prone to mistakes.
 Also they varied from person to person mostly in terms of values given.
 They were based on :-